Not a member?

 60th Reunion Registration is now live!!!!!!!!!!!!

 The East High class of 1964 will hold their 60th reunion Thursday, October 10, 2024 through Sunday, October 13, 2024.
-Click here for further details and to regsiter.
+Click here for further details and to register.

 Monthly Class Get-Togethers